 If no transactions are carried out on your account for at least 12 months (other than transactions initiated by the Credit Union, such as crediting interest or debiting fees and charges) we may write to you asking if you want to keep the account open.
-If you do not reply, we will treat your account as dormant.
+If you do not reply within 10 business days of the date of our notice to you, we will treat your account as dormant.